Reporting of Microbiology Results on Tests Performed at Laboratory Alliance

 All positive fungal cultures with the exception of some yeasts commonly found in urines and sputums.

 All positive cryptococcal antigen tests.

-In-patients: All positive virus cultures and direct antigen tests such as RSV
+In-patients: All positive molecular and direct antigen tests such as Influenza or Rotavirus.

-Out-patients: All positive virus cultures and all positive direct tests
+Out-patients: All positive molecular and direct antigen tests.

 Any pathogens on the reportable disease list of the NYS Department of Health not listed above.

 Any nosocomial pathogens when deemed necessary by infection control (such as VRE and MRSA).